 Health and Travel Alerts Learn More Left arrow

-Key West beaches offer fantastic snorkeling close to the shore, thanks to the island’s proximity to the vast Florida Reef, North America’s only living coral reef.
+Key West beaches are smaller, rockier, and don’t have a big surf like your average coastline.
+This makes them fantastic for snorkeling close to the shore, thanks to the island’s proximity to the vast Florida Reef, North America’s only living coral reef.
 You’ll find every activity you’d wish for on a beach here, from shaded picnic spots to beach volleyball, food trucks, and fishing piers.

-Key West is tiny—just four miles long—so it’s easy to visit more than one beach, or to combine your favorite beach with a visit to one of the famous sights, from Ernest Hemingway’s house to the buoy marking the southernmost point of continental U.S.
+At just four miles long, it’s easy to take a Key West cruise and visit more than one beach while you’re here.
+You can also combine your cruise and favorite beach with a visit to one of the famous sights in the area, from Ernest Hemingway’s house to the buoy marking the southernmost point of the continental U.S.

-Just think about your beach style—sporty, water-loving, castaway, history buff—and take your pick.
+Just think about your beach style — sporty, water-loving, castaway, history buff — and take your pick with your favorite cruise shore excursions.

 Smathers Beach